MartinPankraz/AzureSAPODataReader/README.md

 ### Troubleshooting hints

-- Verify generated OpenAPI spec with [swagger.io](https://editor.swagger.io/)
+- Verify generated OpenAPI spec with [swagger.io](https://editor.swagger.io/) if you have APIM import issues.
+For instance, we ran into issues with non-unique names for cross OData service references with the TripPinRESTTierService example service for v4 provided by [service.odata.org](https://services.odata.org/TripPinRESTierService/$metadata).
 - Leverage [Postman collection](Templates/AAD_APIM_SAP_Principal_Propagation.postman_collection.json) to check each step and see meaningful error message outputs
 - Configure [LogAnalytics/Application Insights for APIM](https://docs.microsoft.com/azure/api-management/api-management-howto-use-azure-monitor#resource-logs)
 - Alternatively consider adding a SendRequest to your policy and forward relevant info to a RequestBin like [PipeDream](https://pipedream.com/) in case you are not familiar with Azure Log Analytics.
-- Use SAP backend transaction __SEC_DIAG_TOOLS__ to trace Principal Propagation issues
+- Use SAP backend transaction __SEC_DIAG_TOOLS__ to trace Principal Propagation issues using the OAuth Client user name.
 - Use [Azure APIM policy debugger in VS Code](https://docs.microsoft.com/azure/api-management/api-management-debug-policies).
 Retrieve the Bearer token through Postman for instance and feed it into the debugger.
-That enables step by step debugging of each step in the policy
+That enables step by step debugging of each step in the policy.
+Highly recommend this for sophisticated troubleshooting.
+- Create a diagnostic endpoint to read your APIM cache to check on the tokens by user.
+Have a look at our [template](Templates/APIMScanCachePolicy.cshtml) to get started.

 ## Thoughts on OData result caching in APIM